AhmedThahir/AhmedThahir/README.md

 ## 🔍 Profile

-Ahmed Thahir is a highly analytical professional with two years of experience working with data and machine learning across various industries - airlines, FMCG, and e-commerce.
+Ahmed Thahir is a highly analytical professional with a year and a half of experience working with Data and Machine Learning across diverse industries - airlines, FMCG, and e-commerce.
 He excels at enabling organisations to harness data for identifying patterns, estimating uncertainty, driving decisions, and deploying consumer-facing products.
-Thahir's consistent success is reflected in his ability to surpass targets and deliver quantifiable value to his organisations in various regional and global markets.
+Thahir's consistent success is reflected in his ability to surpass targets in algorithmic metrics as well as business objectives, thereby delivering quantifiable value in global and regional markets.
+At an undergraduate level, he graduated from Computer Science with a Distinction, and was awarded the Director's Medal for his exceptional academic performance alongside super-curricular and leadership engagements.

 ## 🎓 Credentials